 Challenge number Detail of challenge 1 Attendance is below 95% for disadvantaged pupils.
 2 Assessment shows that pupils in the lowest 20% for Reading, Writing and Maths is often pupils that are in receipt of Pupil Premium Funding.
 3 Mental health and pastoral needs of pupils in receipt of Pupil Premium funding are often greater compared to peers.
-4 Disadvantaged pupils often have lower levels of vocabulary compared to peers and this can lead to poorer achievement by the end of KS2 if the gap is not closed.
+4 Disadvantaged pupils are sometimes unable to access extra curricular activities and visits due to costs.